catac0mb/KittyKafeJava/README.md

 ## How to Run the Program:

-Place all filed into a folder titled "src".
+Place all files into a folder titled "src".
 This will be your working directory.
 Then set your working directory in the terminal to the src folder.
 Then run this line:
 `javac *.java`
 and then run this line:
 `java Main`